Ethical Frameworks for Conducting Social Challenge Studies: Medical Challenge Studies

 \subsection{Definition}

-A challenge study (also called human challenge trials) can be defined as a clinical trial in which healthy participants are intentionally exposed to a test subject or pathogen in a controlled environment \citep{hope2004challenge,jamrozik2020human}.
+A challenge study (also called a human challenge trial) can be defined as a clinical trial in which healthy participants are intentionally exposed to a test subject or pathogen in a controlled environment \citep{hope2004challenge,jamrozik2020human}.
 Human challenge studies frequently raise ethical concerns because they deliberately expose participants to risks that they would otherwise not face \citep{callaway2020should}.
-Although these studies offer significant scientific benefits, they require careful planning and rigorous ethical oversight to balance participant risks with potential benefits in public health \citep{eyal2020human}.
-We review some of the key components of ethical frameworks for medical challenge studies.
+Although these studies offer significant scientific benefits, they require careful planning and rigorous ethical oversight to balance participant risks with potential public health benefits \citep{eyal2020human}.
+It is important to note that many of the standards we discuss here are not unique to medical challenge studies; rather, they originate from broader medical research ethics.
+Principles such as scientific justification, benefit and risk evaluation, informed consent, and independent ethical review were developed for human subjects research in general and were later applied to challenge studies.
+Acknowledging this broader foundation helps show that challenge studies build on an existing ethical framework rather than creating one from scratch.

+We review some of the key components of ethical frameworks relevant to medical challenge studies by drawing on a multitude of sources.
+The standards discussed are not meant to be exclusive but to synthesize a large conceptual framework succinctly.
 We also outline these concepts in Table \ref{tab:table_example5}.